NeblioTeam/neblio/README.md

   -bind=<addr>           Bind to given address.
-Use [host]:port notation for IPv6 -dnsseed               Find peers using DNS lookup (default: 1) -staking               Stake your coins to support network and gain reward (default: 1) -synctime              Sync time with other nodes.
+Use [host]:port notation for IPv6 -dnsseed               Find peers using DNS lookup (default: 1) -staking               Stake your coins to support network and gain reward (default: 1) -coldstaking           Enable cold-staking for this node (default: 1) -synctime              Sync time with other nodes.
 Disable if time on your system is precise e.g. syncing with Network Time Protocol (default: 1)
   -cppolicy              Sync checkpoints policy (default: strict) -banscore=<n>          Threshold for disconnecting misbehaving peers (default: 100)